-Chikungunya is a mosquito-borne, viral disease that is transmitted by infected Aedes aegypti and Aedes albopictus mosquitoes, however not many people have ever heard of it.
+Chikungunya is a mosquito-borne, viral disease that is transmitted by infected and mosquitoes, however not many people have ever heard of it.
 It has been identified in over 60 countries across Asia, Africa, Europe and the Americas.
 Reported imported cases in Germany, United Kingdom and Belgium have also occurred from travellers returning from the infected areas that are common holiday destinations for many Europeans.

 As there is no vaccine to prevent this infection the only way to stop transmission is to protect yourself from mosquito bites.
-Many of the mosquito precautions are common knowledge and will minimise your risk greatly.
+Many precautions against mosquito bites are common knowledge and will minimise your risk greatly.
 We recommend you:

-- Use a tropical insect repellent that contains 30% DEET (eg. Repel)
+- Use a tropical insect repellent that contains minimum 30% DEET (eg. Repel)

 - Sleep in an air-conditioned room with screened windows